- Adults ages 18–61: $9.00

 - Children ages three and under MUST wear a swim diaper.

 - An adult in the water must accompany children ages four and under AND under four feet tall at all times (two children maximum for each adult).

 - An aid in the water must accompany disabled swimmers (those unable to support themselves in the water).
 We have a handicap lift.

 Proper Swimming Attire Rules

 - Do not wear cut-off shorts or other frayed or fringed clothing, since they damage pool filtration systems.

 - For health and sanitation requirements, children under age three and anyone who is not fully toilet trained or who is incontinent must wear a swim diaper.

-- To maintain a family-friendly environment, adult swim suits of a sexually suggestive nature, including thongs, string bikinis, and see-through clothing, are not allowed.
+- To maintain a family-friendly environment, adult swim suits of a sexually suggestive nature, including thongs, string bikinis, see-through clothing, and profanity are not allowed.

 - For protection, children should dress in modest, swim-appropriate clothing—no visible underwear for boys and a non-see-through top for girls.